Last Updated on March 15, 2021 by Julia Wilson

 - Antivirals: Medication to reduce viral shedding of feline herpes

-- Mydriatic: These medications dilate the pupil which allows the veterinarian to see inside the eye, they can also be prescribed to relieve pain from injury, corneal ulcers, and uveitis
+- Mydriatic: These medications dilate the pupil which allows the veterinarian to see inside the eye, they can also be prescribed to relieve pain from an injury, corneal ulcers, and uveitis

 - Antiinflammatory: Corticosteroids to treat inflammation (blepharitis, conjunctivitis, episcleritis, superficial keratitis)